InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 established by the Forest Service in the Pacific Northwest Region, in August of 1960.
 This crew functioned as a regular Type I hotshot crew, with temporary crewmembers, from 1960 through 1980.
 In 1981 the crew was converted to a developmental training detail crew.
-California\'s Redding Hotshot Crew was the first to use developmental detail training for permanent employees assigned to an IHC - it was established in 1967.
+California's Redding Hotshot Crew was the first to use developmental detail training for permanent employees assigned to an IHC - it was established in 1967.
 The number of applicants though, far exceeded the slots.
-The program\'s popularity - along with a 1977 fire fatality of an AFMO on the Okanogan N.F. in WA State supported the establishment of a detail crew in the Pacific Northwest.
+The program's popularity - along with a 1977 fire fatality of an AFMO on the Okanogan N.F. in WA State supported the establishment of a detail crew in the Pacific Northwest.